saitejesh-cyber/trust-before-intelligence-book/manuscript/03_chapter_2_inpact_framework.md

 When we analyzed these failures, six needs emerged.
 When any single need went unfulfilled, trust collapsed.
 When all six were addressed systematically, adoption soared.
 These six needs became INPACT™.

 ---
-**📍 CHECKPOINT: What We've Covered So Far**

-✅ The Architecture of Trust rests on three integrated pillars: INPACT™ (what), 7-Layer (how), GOALS™ (measure)
-✅ Agent failures follow paradoxical patterns—high accuracy but abandoned, efficient but unused, evidence-based but overridden
-✅ Six architectural needs emerged from analyzing 50+ production deployments across industries
-⭐ **Next:** Understanding each of the six INPACT™ needs and how they parallel human psychology

-**Reading Time Remaining:** ~25 minutes

-**Your Framework Quick Check:** Which agent paradox (accuracy, efficiency, or trust) most resembles your organization's current challenges?
----

 ### The Tony Robbins Parallel: From Human Needs to Agent Needs